tomduff/matrix-sequencer/README.md

 + Forward, Backward, Pendulum or Random play per track
 + Shuffle amount per track
 + Clock divider per track
-+ Random mutation patterns based either the original pattern, the last mutation or and inverse of the last mutation
++ Randomly mutate patterns on each loop, select either the original pattern, the last mutation or and inverse of the last mutation as the base for the next mutation
 + Selectable Trigger, Clock width or Gate out per track
 + Internal Clock - base speed, multiplier and width, optionally
 + Optionally send clock (internal or external) to inverted out